cdlugos03/ENGT481/README.md

 Repository for ENGT 480/481 Senior Design Capstone (Triple Inverted Pendulum project)

+CAD FILES ARE ON THE DESKTOP OF THE RASPBERRY PI

 **Raspberry Pi setup**
  - The python libraries are installed in a venv virtual environment called 'PythonLibraries'.
  - path: /home/engt481/PythonLibraries